Home Schooled Students

 SAT and ACT

-All applicants, including home schooled students, are expected to take the SAT with Essay or the ACT with Writing.
+All applicants, including home schooled students, are expected to take the SAT or the ACT.
 Two SAT Subject tests are recommended but not required.
 Some home schooled students choose to take more than two to further demonstrate their academic breadth in the absence of traditional grades.
 In addition, some prepare for and take Advanced Placement (AP) tests in subjects they have studied at an advanced level.